Smoking is a contributing factor to heart disease. Quitting can dramatically reduce your risk.

 Can I smoke when I am in hospital for a heart procedure?

-No. Fraser Health has a smoke-free policy that prohibits smoking of cigarettes, e-cigarettes and the use of (medical) marijuana or vapour products on all of our properties, parking lots, grounds and buildings.
+No. Fraser Health has a Smoke, Tobacco and VFree Premises policy that prohibits smoking of cigarettes, e-cigarettes and the use of (medical) marijuana or vapour products on all of our properties, parking lots, grounds and buildings.
 As public places, our hospitals and sites are also designated smoke-free under the provincial government’s Tobacco and Vapour Control Act.
 These policies cover all Fraser Health employees and contractors, patients and visitors.
 So if you want to smoke while being treated by us, you will need to leave our property.

 The following resources have information about quitting smoking: